budai4medtech/xfetus/references/2023-pranav-new-england-journal-of-medicine-NEJM/README.md

 ## Notes

-Few paragraphs form the actual text of the paper!
+Few paragraphs and references from the actual text of the paper!
 ```
 Safeguards for Effective
 In considering the widespread adoption of AI algorithms in radiology, a critical question arises: